When dealing with dog-to-dog aggression, it is important to listen to our dog.

 Whenever my dog is meeting a new dog, I interrupt him after a very short duration (2-3 seconds).
 I quickly move or jog away from the other dog, while giving the positive interrupt command, e.g. Hey, hey.
 Initially, I may have to lightly tug at my dog while moving away.
 I make sure to treat him well for moving toward me on a loose leash.

 If our dog is too obsessed to move away and is strongly standing his ground, then we have waited too long to initiate the interrupt.
-Positive interrupts are also useful for dealing with human greetings, getting our dog away from a dirty or dangerous area, and getting him away from dangerous objects.
+Positive interrupts are also useful for dealing with human greetings, and getting our dog away from a dirty or unsuitable area.

 The key to successful positive interrupts is to catch a dog early, before he starts to obsess on another dog or object.